-The best part is that students are increasingly getting regular access to technology in the classroom, which gives them the ability to create stuff without the teacher having to scramble for resources.
+The best part is students are increasingly getting regular access to technology in the classroom, which gives them the ability to create stuff without the teacher having to scramble for resources.
 The web also gives students access to a global audience for their work!
 It’s far more exciting to share with the world than it is to share with just your teacher and classmates.
 Students can use the Google Suite almost exclusively to produce and share most of the projects listed above, and there are free web-based applications for video, photo, and audio editing that just a few years ago cost hundreds of dollars!
 Yet far too often, Chromebooks are used for little more than testing and Google Classroom is used for little more than digitally reproducing and distributing of the same old worksheets.
 Google Classroom is great and can be used for more of course, but I think the robust features offered by Hapara’s Workspace and Edmodo are a lot more conducive to the deeper learning I’m interested helping educators facilitate, which is why I’m always championing their platforms.
-As educators, we have a duty to prepare our students for the world they are in and are going into, and this is what that world is asking today’s students be capable of:
+As educators, we have a duty to prepare our students for the world they are in and are going into, and this is what the world is asking today’s students be capable of:

 I like to create and share stuff with people too, which is why I just wrote this blog post, why there will be plenty more posts laden with ideas, and why there’s already a bunch of stuff I’ve already shared here on my website.
 Take a gander if you’re so inclined!
 I also really like leading professional development to help teachers help students become creators rather than consumers of content.
 Reach out if you’re ever interested in having me come out to your site!
 Have passport, will travel. 🙂